mmiller42/autonym/README.md

 * **A clear distinction between a programmatic API and REST API, but without controllers.** Autonym splits the work of validating into two distinct phases: schemas and policies.
 You define them together, but policies, which only are applicable to your REST API, are not run when you just want to import your model and insert a record.
 This means you don't have to split up your resource definition into a separate model and controller, but you can still access your model directly without mocking a request.

+* **Configuration is driven by plain objects.** This means that every piece that makes up a model -- the methods for persisting data to your database, the combinations of policies used to transform and validate requests, and the schemas that define your resource properties -- are all trivial to define, reuse, abstract, and assemble.

 * **Isolation for testability.** Each component of an Autonym app is designed to be unit testable: JSON schemas can be tested independently, policies are just simple JavaScript functions that can be imported directly, and models are simple, isolated objects that never deal with request or response objects.

 * **Error handling is a snap.** Autonym ships with its own error class that allows you to throw errors like you normally would, without being conscious of when they are runtime errors or simply bad requests.
 Errors thrown when using the programmatic API are passed on to error-handling middleware, while errors that occur during an HTTP request are intelligently (but still explicitly) handled and returned to the client.

-* **Embrace ES6.** Autonym app components are heavily class-based and Autonym and its sister projects are written with Babel.
-You can always write components with ES5, but Autonym is designed for modern apps.
+* **Embrace ES6+.** Autonym app components are heavily class-based and Autonym and its sister projects are written with Babel.
+No more callback hell!

 It's worth noting that the developers behind Autonym envisioned a simplistic data model, and as a result there are some definite drawbacks and limitations to the built-in behaviors of the framework.